clairecda/FASTR_R_codes/module_1_documentation.md

 1, & 0.7 \leq \frac{\text{BCG Volume}}{\text{Delivery Volume}} \leq 1.3 \\
 0, & \text{otherwise}
 \end{cases}$$
+- If the computed ratio falls within this range, the pair is marked as consistent (`sconsistency = 1`).
+- If the ratio is outside the bounds, the pair is flagged as inconsistent (`sconsistency = 0`).
+- If the ratio cannot be computed due to missing values, it remains NA.
+**Step 6: Expand results to facility level**
+Each facility is assigned the consistency results of its corresponding district or ward.
 #### Analysis outputs, data visualization and interpretation
 The FASTR analysis generates one main output related to internal consistency:
 (Insert here image/illustration heat-map)
 Percent of districts meeting consistency benchmarks For a given indicator-pair in a given time period (i.e. year),

-$$
-\text{Percentage of districts that are consistent} = \frac{\text{Number of districts meeting consistency benchmark}}{\text{Total number of districts}} \times 100
+$$\text{Percentage of districts that are consistent} = \frac{\text{Number of districts meeting consistency benchmark}}{\text{Total number of districts}} \times 100$$
-$$

-The % of districts meeting consistency benchmarks can be presented at national level as well as subnational level.
+The percentage of districts meeting consistency benchmarks can be presented at national level as well as subnational level.
 This is generally presented for each indicator of interest and not aggregated across indicators.

-The following colors have been used to create a heat map within the visualization: **insert here the color scale(s)**
+_The following colors have been used to create a heat map within the visualization: **insert here the color scale(s)**_

 ### Indicator completeness
 Indicator completeness measures the extent to which facilities that are supposed to report data on the selected core indicators are in fact doing so.
 Higher completeness improves reliability of the data, especially when completeness is stable over time.
 This is different from overall reporting completeness in that it looks at completeness of specific data elements and not only at the receipt of the monthly reporting form.
 #### FASTR definition of indicator completeness
 For the FASTR analysis, completeness is defined as the percentage of reporting facilities each month out of the total number of facilities expected to report.
 For a given indicator in a given month,

-\text{\% of districts that are consistent} = \frac{\text{Number of districts meeting consistency benchmark}}{\text{Total number of districts}} \times 100
+$$\text{\% of districts that are consistent} = \frac{\text{Number of districts meeting consistency benchmark}}{\text{Total number of districts}} \times 100$$

 A facility is deemed to be “reporting” if there is a non-missing, non-zero value recorded for the indicator and month.
-A facility is expected to report if it has reported any volume for each indicator anytime within a year  .
+A facility is expected to report if it has reported any volume for each indicator anytime within a year.

-Notes on completeness:
+_Notes on completeness_:
 • A high level of completeness does not necessarily indicate that the HMIS is representative of all service delivery in the country as some services many not be delivered in facilities, or some facilities may not report.
 • For countries where the DHIS2 system does not store zeroes, indicator completeness may be underestimated if there are many low-volume facilities for a given indicator.

 Completeness is estimated for the following indicators in the core FASTR analysis: